MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inbound-warehouse-flow.md

 ![Inbound flow in advanced warehouse configurations](media/design_details_warehouse_management_inbound_advanced_flow.png "Inbound flow in advanced warehouse configurations")

 ### <a name="1-release-source-document"></a>1: Release Source Document
-When items are received in the warehouse, the user who is responsible for receiving releases the source document, such as a purchase order or an inbound transfer order, to signal to warehouse workers that the received items can be put away in inventory.
+When items are received in the warehouse, the user who is responsible for receiving releases the source document, such as a purchase order or an inbound transfer order, to signal to warehouse workers that the received items can be put away in stock.

 ### <a name="2-create-inbound-request"></a>2: Create Inbound Request
 When the inbound source document is released, an inbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.